dvoelkl/HIDE-deconv/README.md

 ---

 ## Citation
-HIDE-deconv's deconvolution algorithm is based on HIDE: Hierarchical Cell Type Deconvolution.
 If you use HIDE-deconv, please cite the following article.

-Dennis Völkl, Malte Mensching-Buhr, Thomas Sterr, Sarah Bolz, Andreas Schäfer, Nicole Seifert, Jana Tauschke, Austin Rayford, Oddbjørn Straume, Helena U Zacharias, Sushma Nagaraja Grellscheid, Tim Beissbarth, Michael Altenbuchinger, Franziska Görtler, HIDE: hierarchical cell-type deconvolution, Bioinformatics, Volume 41, Issue Supplement_1, July 2025, Pages i207–i216, https://doi.org/10.1093/bioinformatics/btaf179
+...

 ---